 West Kill, like many other peaks in these mountains, shows signs of heavy glaciations.

-With its steep scramble to the ridge, superior ridge climb, inspiring views and horned summit West Kill is the complete Catskill summit climb.
-When you add winter to this it’s simply, excellent.
+With its steep scramble to the ridge, superior ridge climb, inspiring views, and horned summit West Kill is the complete Catskill summit climb.
+When you add winter to this, it’s simply excellent.

 The West Kill Valley is a long glacially formed bowl.
-It is settled between two mountain chains which has four summits over 3,500 feet to the south by the West Kill Chain and the North by the Lexington Chain.
+It is settled between two mountain chains with four summits over 3,500 feet to the south by the West Kill Chain and the North by the Lexington Chain.
 This grand Valley is bound on its eastern terminus by Hunter and Southwest Hunter Mountains and on the west by Vly and Halcott Mountains, all exceeding 3,500 in elevation.
 No less than five other lesser peaks above 3,000 feet add to the charm of this vale.

 The Town of West Kill Village was once industrious

 Before 1800, it had a greater abundance than the communities of and around Hunter, very different from today.
 One of the first enterprises in the town was a woolen factory that operated for many years and a sawmill that contained a cider mill; however, a flood destroyed both.
 The hamlet was a quiet spot with the main street lined with many large elms and maple trees, not much different from today.